tiberiu-telcean/scripts/README.md

 ytt : script that downloads videos from a site and plays it with tct

+blur : blurs a transparent window.
+This only works if you have kde plasma *installed* and some software that makes a window transparent.
+Disappears when you close a window.

 matrix : script that launches a fullscreen terminal window with unimatrix.

 queue : run programs in a queue